 Yes.
 Similar programs are now in place at most of the UC campuses, Harvard University, the University of North Carolina, University of Wisconsin,University of Calgary, Lund University, University of Tennessee, University of Oregon, University of Nottingham and other UC campuses.
 The Open Access Directory wiki includes a comprehensive list of institutions providing OA journal funds.

 Authors: Any current UCB faculty, post-doc, or currently enrolled graduate student who do not have other sources of funds to pay author processing charges.
-(Please note that emeritus faculty and visiting scholars are not eligible for BRII funds.)
 The BRII program especially encourages applicants from the humanities and social sciences; graduate students and assistant faculty are also encouraged to apply.